 Denials

-When assessing a request to reserve a facility, the college must not consider the content or viewpoint of the expressive activity or the possible reaction to the expressive activity.
+When assessing a request to reserve a facility, the college must not consider the content (unless the facility is used only for certain purposes, for example, only for the college’s administration use) or viewpoint of the expressive activity, or the possible reaction to the expressive activity.
 If a facility or space is generally available to be reserved, the college can refuse a reservation by a student, student organization, or employee only for the following reasons:

 • The venue is an indoor facility that has been designated as unavailable for reservation.